rhysfx/DeckMaster/README.md

 ## Example Showcase

-These are some examples of control panels I’ve spun up using DeckMaster.

-Each layout demonstrates how customizable the interface is.
+Here are some real control panels I've built using DeckMaster.
+Each layout shows how flexible and customizable the interface can be.

 ### 🎮 Windows Control Panel